About the Service

 - A Health Access Project, which can help to access GP services, offer peer support and communicate healthcare needs

-- Regular mental health-focused peer support groups, facilitated by the Yorkshire Autism AIM team
+- Regular mental health-focused peer support groups, facilitated by the Mental Health Equity Project team

 Who is the Service For?